 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-All foreign nationals arriving in South Korea by air will be required to provide a negative PCR test declaration, issued within 48 hours of departure.
-The same requirement applies from 15 January 2021 to all foreign nationals arriving in South Korea by sea.
+All foreign nationals arriving in South Korea are required to provide a negative PCR test declaration, issued within 72 hours of departure.

 Face masks are compulsory in public places (public transportation, demonstration sites and in healthcare facilities).
 Failure to wear an appropriate mask that covers both nose and mouth could result in a fine.
 Those who violate a self-quarantine order may be subject to a fine, arrest, or deportation.